hugoromanicortes/prometheus-swarm/README.md

 Prometheus is a monitoring framework

 ## Getting Started
 This project configure a Prometheus Server, an Alert Manager, Grafana and the Node Exporter.
+These components can be deployed on a Docker Swarn cluster and will come soon with a Kubernetes installation.

 ## Components
 ### Prometheus